 - A-1.
 ASA supports a soybean program that: - a. assists farmers to better manage risk - b. provides planting flexibility to enable U.S. soybean farmers to base their decisions on market signals - c. responds to environmental and conservation concerns - A-2.
 ASA supports a Commodity Credit Corporation (CCC) with sufficient ability to provide benefits in a timely manner.
 Any program funded by the CCC should primarily accrue benefits to agricultural producers.
 (2021) - A-3.
-ASA supports a meaningful, comprehensive, sufficiently funded 2024 Farm Bill that addresses soy priorities, which include an increased reference price, increased loan rate, a voluntary base acre update and protection of crop insurance, among other priorities.
-(2024) - A-4.
+ASA reaffirms its support for the Commodity Credit Corporation (CCC) and emphasizes the importance of its flexibility and responsible use in providing critical assistance to growers.
+This includes support for market access and development, aid during periods of low income or market volatility, and other farmer-approved programs.
+(2025) - A-4.
+ASA supports a meaningful, comprehensive, sufficiently funded 2025 Farm Bill that addresses soy priorities, which include an increased reference price, increased loan rate, a voluntary base acre update and protection of crop insurance, among other priorities.
+(2025) - A-5.
+ASA strongly supports the creation of base acres for land that has come into production that does not have full base acres and the voluntary update of existing base acres to reflect current production.
+(2025) - A-6.
 ASA supports maintaining decoupling under the ARC and PLC programs to separate the benefits from current planting decisions.
-(2024) - A-5.
-ASA urges USDA to adopt a uniform definition for a "Beginning Farmer and Rancher" to be used by all agencies within the department.
-We suggest that any definition used by the Farm Service Agency (FSA) adds these provisions directing the FSA to allow a producer to exclude certain years from their beginning farmer status if the producer meets one of the following criteria: - while they are under the age of 18 (including the crop year you turn 18) - while they are on full-time active duty in the U.S. military - while they are in a post-secondary education program (the post-secondary education exclusion cannot exceed 5 years) (2020) - A-6.
-ASA encourages the Farm Service Agency (FSA) to have adequate in-person staffing, training, technology, and online accessibility at farm service centers for processing approvals and requests made by producers in a timely manner.
+(2024) - A-7.
+ASA supports USDA adoption of a uniform definition for a "Beginning Farmer and Rancher" to be used by all agencies within the department.
+We suggest that any definition used by the Farm Service Agency (FSA) adds these provisions directing the FSA to allow a producer to exclude certain years from their beginning farmer status if the producer meets one of the following criteria: (continued on next page)

+- while they are under the age of 18 (including the crop year you turn 18) - while they are on full-time active duty in the U.S. military - while they are in a post-secondary education program (the post-secondary education exclusion cannot exceed 5 years) (2020) - A-8.
+ASA supports the Farm Service Agency (FSA) having adequate in-person staffing, training, technology, and online accessibility at farm service centers for processing approvals and requests made by producers in a timely manner.
 (2024)